anonymousxofficial/anonymousxofficial/README.md

 ---

-This repository exists to disrupt, to expose, to liberate.
-Tools, scripts, and experiments may appear here.
-No promises.
-No leaders.
-No masters.

-Use everything at your own risk.
-Knowledge is free.
-Censorship is not.
+This Space Exists To Disrupt.
+To Expose.
+To Liberate.

+We Write Code.
+We Share Knowledge.
+We Erase Limits.

+There Are No Rules Here.
+Only The Message.

-> You cannot join Anonymous.
+> You Cannot Join Anonymous.
-> If you see this, you are the resistance.
+> If You See This, You Are Already One Of Us.